 The ultimate goal of our research is to understand the molecular mechanisms of mental disorders, such as schizophrenia and other associated neuropsychiatric conditions, which may eventually lead to new therapeutic strategies.
-During the last decade, there has been significant progress in determining the mechanisms whereby many genetic risk factors impact brain development.
+Recently, there has been significant progress in determining the mechanisms whereby many genetic risk factors impact brain development.
 Nonetheless, given that the majority of psychiatric disorders have etiological complexities encompassing multiple risk genes and environmental factors, the biological mechanisms of these diseases remain poorly understood.

-By employing a multidisciplinary approach, such as genetics, biochemistry, molecular biology, and conditional gene targeting, including in utero electroporation, a technique for spatial and temporal manipulation of multiple risk genes, our laboratory is able to advance understanding of disease mechanisms.
-We investigate how genetic risk factors during brain development may influence neuronal circuit maturation and resultant behaviors, with a focus on prefrontal cortex development and function.
+By employing a multidisciplinary approach, such as genetics, biochemistry, molecular biology, and conditional gene targeting, including in utero electroporation, my laboratory is able to advance understanding of disease mechanisms.
+We examine how genetic risk factors during brain development may influence neuronal circuit maturation and resultant behaviors.
+We also investigate how environmental factors and genetic risk factors interact to affect brain development and function.

 Niwa, M.*, Kamiya, A*., Murai, R., Kubo, K., Gruber, A., Lu, L., Seshadri, S., Hiyama, H., Jaaro-Peled, H., Noda, Y., Cascella, N., O’donnell, P., Nakajima, K., Sawa, A., Nabeshima, T.: Transient knockdown of DISC1 in the developing cerebral cortex leads to dopaminergic disturbance and schizophrenia deficits in young adult mice. *These authors contributed equally to this work.
 Neuron 65; 480-489 (2010)